viromedia/virocore/README.md

 1. Follow the prerequisite directions on our [Quick start guide](https://virocore.viromedia.com/docs/getting-started) to setup dependencies for trying these sample projects with the Viro Media App.
 2. Clone the repo into your workspace with git: `git clone https://github.com/viromedia/virocore.git`.
-3. Open the root directory in Android studio.
-Edit AndroidManifest.xml, and replace "API_KEY_HERE" with the key emailed to you with signup.
+3. Choose the code sample you wish to deploy, and open the root directory in Android studio.
+4. Edit AndroidManifest.xml, and replace "API_KEY_HERE" with the key emailed to you with signup.
-4. Click on Build Variants, and select arcoreDebug as the build variant.
+5. Click on Build Variants, and select arcoreDebug as the build variant.
-5. (Optional) Clean and gradle sync
+6. (Optional) Clean and gradle sync
-6. Built and deploy.
+7. Built and deploy.
 8. You should now be in the application!
 Enjoy!

 ## More Information